The Blacklist: Spin-off

 In March 2016, NBC began developing a spin-off series, created and produced by the crew of The Blacklist, with the official announcement regarding the cast and crew given on March 29, 2016.
 Ryan Eggold was set for the lead role, playing Tom Keen, with a family relations buildup similar to what seasons seven and eight of the original series introduced.
 The series follows Tom leaving Washington, D.C. for New York City, where he discovers the secrets of his past and learns the truth about his mother, Susan Hargrave (née Halsted), and his father, Howard Hargrave, who was presumably dead.
 As Tom works at Susan's security firm, he leads her to the truth about Howard being alive, which develops into a rivalry between Susan and Howard, forcing Tom to choose his allies.

 Famke Janssen and Terry O'Quinn were cast as Susan and Howard Hargrave, respectively.
 Janssen joined the cast since the beginning of developing, reprising her role from the original series, while O'Quinn was cast on December 12, 2016.
 Edi Gathegi, Tawny Cypress and Adrian Martinez also reprised their roles from The Blacklist as Mathias Solomon, Nez Rowan and Dumont, respectively.
 With all supporting cast appearing through the third season of The Blacklist, episodes "Susan Hargrave" and "Alexander Kirk" served as a backdoor pilot for the series, to that date unnamed.

 On May 14, 2016, an eight-episode pickup for the series, which was entitled The Blacklist: Redemption, was announced by NBC.
 David Amann joined as a fifth executive producer alongside Bokenkamp, Eisendrath, Davis and Fox.
 It aired in the same Thursday slot as The Blacklist while the original series took a break.
 It premiered on February 23, its final episode aired on April 13, and was canceled after one season due to low ratings.
 Eggold, who left the mothership series for the spin-off, continued his role on the fifth season of The Blacklist.
 Despite low ratings among audiences aged 19–49, it received generally favorable or mixed reviews from critics, with no score on either Rotten Tomatoes or Metacritic.

+In popular culture

+UK drill rapper Sus references The Blacklist several times in the second verse of his track "Dug Out", including the lines "Me and my shooter Red and Dembe" and "I'm keen for Elizabeth, get paid".